ksmit323/zk-bootcamp-project/README.md

 ```bash
 noirup
 ```
-Clone this repository and change into the directory
+Clone this repository and change into the directory:
 ```bash
 https://github.com/ksmit323/zk_bootcamp_project.git
 cd zk_bootcamp_project
 ```
-Compile the program and from there you can genarate the proof and verify it
+Compile the program and from there you can genarate the proof and verify it:
 ```rust
 nargo compile
 nargo prove